 Planning a day trip or holiday can take a great deal of time and effort if you’re disabled.
 You need to be sure that it’ll be accessible for you, to avoid stress and disappointment.
-So, to help you plan ahead for when there is a little less wind and rain, we’ve teamed up with AccessAble to bring you a list of 10 cities from across the UK that are accessible for people with a wide range of disabilities.
+So, to help you plan ahead for when there is a little less wind and rain, we’ve brought you a list of 10 cities from across the UK that are accessible for people with a wide range of disabilities.

 A city break is a perfect opportunity to get away and explore somewhere new.
 From cultural attractions, such as museums and galleries, to discovering a new restaurant or buzzing bar.
 Or you might simply want to indulge in some retail therapy and people watching from an artisan cafe, taking the opportunity to recharge and unwind.